North Korea fires suspected missile as S.Korea breaks ground for 'peace' railway | Law-Order

 But Pyongyang has continued test-firing a variety of new, short-range ballistic missiles, including one launched from a submarine in October, arguing it should not be penalized for developing weapons that other countries also wield.
 "While the readout from North Korea's recent plenary meetings may have prioritized rural development for the coming year, it doesn't mean the country will halt its ballistic missile tests," said Michelle Kae, deputy director of 38 North, a North Korea monitoring program at Washington's Stimson Center.

-MISSILE DEVELOPMENT In a report last month, the U.S. government's Congressional Research Service concluded North Korea continues to advance its nuclear weapons and missile programs despite United Nations Security Council sanctions and diplomatic efforts.
+MISSILE DEVELOPMENT In a report last month, the U.S. government's Congressional Research Service concluded North Korea continues to advance its nuclear weapons and missile programs despite U.N. sanctions and diplomatic efforts.

+Speaking at a regular news conference in Beijing on Wednesday, Chinese foreign ministry spokesman Wang Wenbin urged all parties to "bear in mind the bigger picture", cherish the "hard-won" peace and stability on the peninsula and stick to the use of dialogue and consultation to reach a political settlement.
 The White House, Pentagon, and U.S. State Department did not immediately respond to requests for comment on Wednesday's launch.
-At a regular news briefing on Monday, State Department spokesperson Ned Price reiterated the U.S. desire for dialogue with North Korea, saying Washington had no hostile intent towards North Korea and was prepared to meet without preconditions.
+At a regular news briefing on Monday, State Department spokesperson Ned Price reiterated the U.S. desire for dialogue with North Korea, saying Washington had no hostile intent and was prepared to meet without preconditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)